Matt O'Riley: Celtic

-Brighton and Hove Albion
+Brighton & Hove Albion

 On 26 August 2024, O'Riley joined Premier League club Brighton & Hove Albion for a fee of £25 million, signing a contract until June 2029.
 He made his debut the next day, starting in a EFL Cup tie against Crawley Town, but after a nasty tackle was injured nine minutes into the game and forced to come off.
 O'Riley subsequently underwent ankle surgery, with Brighton chairman Tony Bloom confirming that it was hoped he would return to full fitness "at some point in the latter part of the year."
 On 9 November 2024, O'Riley scored his first goal for Brighton on his Premier League debut in a 2–1 league win over defending champions Manchester City.
 His first season was a frustrating one, failing to complete 90 minutes once.

 Loan to Marseille

 On 2 September 2025, Ligue 1 side Marseille announced the season-long loan signing of O'Riley.
-He made his debut against Lorient in a 4-0 victory, coming off the bench.
+He made his debut against Lorient in a 4–0 victory, coming off the bench.
 He scored his first goal against Metz.

+On 2 February 2026, the loan was terminated, and the player returned to Brighton.